josefwilhelm/fast_flutter_template_docs/docs/ci-cd/ios.md

 ```

 ### Secrets

+Add the following secrets to your GitHub repository.
+You can find them in the repository settings under `Secrets and variables`.
+Choose 'Actions' and add the secrets.

 1. `APP_STORE_CONNECT_API_KEY_ISSUER_ID`: Issuer ID on APP Store Connect API page
 2. `APP_STORE_CONNECT_API_KEY_KEY`: The actual Key base64 encoded